-- The growth rate of the tree species (how fast the branches grow back) - The wood strength of the tree species (the chance of the branch breaking under the load of strong wind, snow, or ice) - The voltage conducted by the line and the line's construction (the higher the voltage, the greater the clearance required). - · Number of customers exposed - Critical customers (hospitals, etc) - General public safety (existence of tree houses, public places, climbability etc.)
+- Tree species - Growth rates (how fast the branches grow back) - Wood strength (the chance of the branch breaking under the load of strong wind, snow or ice) - Conductivity (how well the wood can conduct electricity) - Branch size (Larger-diameter branches coming in contact with conductors by failure or deflection create the greatest risk for tree-related interruptions.) - Voltage conducted by the line and the line's construction (the higher the voltage, the greater the clearance required) - Framing and spacing between phases of multi-phase lines (compact design and multi-phase lines pose higher risk to tree-related interruptions).
+See voltage gradient tables for each operating company.

+- · Location of the tree in relationship to protective devices - Critical customers on the circuit (hospitals, etc) - General public safety (existence of tree houses, public places, climbability of tree etc.) - · Risk of wildfire ignition